 The fast part is obvious, but the notion of “slow” in Shalane Flanagan’s new cookbook title might sound like a contradiction for the speedy champion marathoner.
 The four-time Olympian’s debut cookbook, Run Fast, Eat Slow, is more than just about eating slow.
 It’s about getting back into the kitchen, preparing healthy meals and fueling your body to perform well.
-Here, the champion marathoner and HOTSHOT ambassador gives us a look inside her strategic approach to nutrition.
+Here, the champion marathoner and HOTSHOT ambassador gives us a look inside her strategic approach to nutrition - a major factor in how she relieves muscle soreness fast.

 So, why the title, Run Fast, Eat Slow?